+cfaddne c0, c1, c2 ; assume this does not execute

+nop ; inserted extra instruction here

+cfldrd c3, [r2, #0x0]

+Cases where branches may be taken also needs to be handled.
+In this particular case, the first instruction is moved earlier in the instruction stream by exchanging it with the previous one:

 '''

+target

+cfldrd c3, [r2, #0x0]

+b target

-cfaddne c0, c1, c2 ; assume this does not execute nop ; inserted extra instruction here cfldrd c3, [r2, \#0x0]
+cfadd c0, c1, c2 ; though in pipeline, this does not execute

+nop

 '''

-Cases where branches may be taken also needs to be handled; in this particular case, the first instruction is moved earlier in the instruction stream by exchanging it with the previous one:

-'''

-target cfldrd c3, [r2, \#0x0] b target cfadd c0, c1, c2 ; though in pipeline, this does not execute nop

-'''

-To avoid this error in exception and interrupt handlers, the first instruction in an interrupt or exception handler should not be a coprocessor instruction.
-Since the first instruction is a branch, this error will not appear.
+To avoid this error when entering exception and interrupt handlers, the first instruction in an interrupt or exception handler should not be a coprocessor instruction.
+Since the first instruction is normally a branch, this error should not appear.